 MEDITERRANEAN DIET

-My lyme doctor in beginning had me do AIP (AUTO IMMUNE PALEO) but he suggests this to me now.
-I will link the AIP post in comments as well.
+In the beginning my Lyme doctor had me do the AIP (AUTO IMMUNE PALEO) diet, but he suggests the mediterranean diet to me now.

 "Every person’s experience with inflammation is different.
 While the anti-inflammatory diet follows some general guidelines for what to eat and what not to eat, it is more of a lifestyle than a strict regimen.
 The Mediterranean and DASH diets are both strong examples of how to eat anti-inflammatory foods."